Peary Land: Flora and fauna

 Musk oxen and Peary Land collared lemmings are supported by the sparse vegetation, which covers only about 5% of the surface, mostly in the area around Jørgen Brønlund Fjord.
 However, plants are found all the way to the northernmost limits of land on Kaffeklubben Island.
-Other fauna includes Arctic fox, polar wolf, polar bear, and Arctic hare.
+Other fauna include Arctic fox, Greenland wolf, polar bear, and Arctic hare.
 In former times there were also caribou, but the last live caribou reported from Northern Greenland were seen in Hall Land in 1922.

-The flora includes 33 species of flowering plants.
+The flora include 33 species of flowering plants.

 One to two million years ago, when climates were warmer, trees such as larch, black spruce, birch, yew, and thuja grew in northernmost Peary Land.